Loading...

 Guided Tours

-All tours are based on docent availability and must be booked in advance via the Reservation link below.
-Tours are limited to a maximum of 30 people and registration closes 48 hours prior to each tour.
-Walk-ins are welcome to join a scheduled tour if space is available however please note that a scheduled tour will not take place if there are no advance registrations.
+Tours must be booked online in advance and are limited to a maximum of 30 people.
+Walk-ins are welcome to join a scheduled tour if space is available however, please note that a scheduled tour will not take place if there are no advance online registrations.

 • Tours last approximately 50 minutes